BRCDcomm/pybvcsamples/README.md

     * _demo26_: Add/retrieve/remove seven flow entries to controller, display using compressed oxm format (similar to open vswitch).
     * _demo27_: Retrieve and display topology information about network seen by controller.
     * _demo28_: Retrieve and display inventory information about network seen by controller.
+    * _demo29_: Notification service example.
+Subscribes to controller and receives notifications of any changes to topology and outputs those changes to the screen.
+You will need to connect some switches to your controller or use mininet.
+    * _demo30_: Another notifcation service example.
+Same as demo29, but it is for changes to inventory instead of topology.
 * 1.3.0/samplenetconf/demos
     * _ctrl_demo1_: List of YANG models supported by the Controller.
     * _ctrl_demo2_: Retrieve specific YANG model definition from the Controller.